 The TV-Tower during Festival of Lights

-Tips for Festival of Lights 2019
+Tips for Festival of Lights 2025

 Personally I really love the Festival of Lights and because the events takes about 10 days, it is not hard to find some time to visit the event at least a few times.
-During the last couple of years I have gathered some tips which might be useful if you are planning to visit the Festival of Lights 2019:
+During the last couple of years I have gathered some tips which might be useful if you are planning to visit the Festival of Lights 2025:

 • The main touristic attractions like Brandenburger Tor and the Berliner Dom can be quite crowded.
 Therefore it might make sense to visit a less famous place, like the Märkisches Viertel or the Humboldt University.
-These locations are also very impressive and normally less busy.
+These locations are also very impressive and less busy.

 Author